 Unlike cases in state court, Federal cases rarely resolve via negotiated plea in the traditional sense.
 Federal criminal convictions can carry lengthy prison sentences without the possibility of parole, long periods of supervised release (probation), large fines and asset forfeiture that can leave you with nothing.

-Federal cases are extremely complex and you must be able to understand how the federal sentencing guidelines work and how they will affect you.
+Federal crime cases are extremely complex and you must be able to understand how the federal sentencing guidelines work and how they will affect you.
 A good strategy of defense takes that into account in order to give you the best chance of resolving your case in the best possible manner.
 By getting started on your defense as soon as possible, your attorney may be able to negotiate a reduction in charges in order to limit your exposure and ultimately argue that your case warrants a departure from the sentencing guidelines.